Are you one of the 90 million Americans with a sleep disorder?

 At this time, there isn’t a known, concrete cause for RLS.
 Some sleep professionals believe it’s caused by an imbalance of dopamine, the chemical in the brain that helps control muscle movement.

-Treatments include iron replacement among those who are deficient.
-Prescription medications may enhance dopamine levels.
-In addition, it may be possible to avoid triggers, including situations that are like to provoke the symptoms.
+Treatments include iron replacement among those who are deficient, and prescription medications may enhance dopamine levels.

 Narcolepsy is a condition characterized by extreme sleepiness, sleep paralysis, hallucinations, and unintentionally falling asleep in the middle of the day.
-Its most classic symptom is cataplexy, the sudden onset of muscle weakness in response to a strong emotion.
 It’s estimated that narcolepsy affects 1 in every 2,000-3,000 people.